Tricksfor-Organization/LogManager/README.md

 ## Testing and examples

 See `tests/LogManager.Tests` for examples covering File, Elasticsearch (via Testcontainers), and Loki (via Testcontainers).
 These tests demonstrate configuration patterns and validate that logs are emitted and queryable.

+For detailed examples of the new enum-based configuration and service collection access features, see:
+- `src/LogManager/Examples/EnumConfigurationExamples.cs` - Complete working examples
+- `ENUM_CONFIGURATION_GUIDE.md` - Comprehensive guide with migration tips

 ## License